Brennåsen

-Brennåsen is a village in Kristiansand municipality in Agder county, Norway.
+Brennåsen is a village in Kristiansand Municipality in Agder county, Norway.
 The village is located along the river Songdalselva, about 2 km southeast of the village of Nodeland and about 1.5 km north of the village of Volleberg.
 The European route E39 highway passes through Brennåsen as it travels between the cities of Kristiansand and Stavanger.
-The village was part of Songdalen municipality prior to 2020 when that municipality was dissolved.

-The 1.05 km2 village has a population (2015) of 523, giving the village a population density of 498 PD/km2.
 The village has a shopping centre, post office, school, and gas station.

+The 1.23 km2 village had a population (2019) of and a population density of 478 PD/km2.
+Since 2019, the population and area data for this village area has not been separately tracked by Statistics Norway.
+It is now tracked as part of "Nodeland-Brennåsen" since the neighboring village of Nodeland has grown together with Brennåsen to form one urban area.

+History

+The village was part of Songdalen Municipality prior to 2020 when that municipality was merged into Kristiansand Municipality.